sa-concept-refactoring/doc/main.typ

 To replace the template type parameter within a template or concept the code needs to be checked if a replacement is possible.

+#figure(
+  table(
+    columns: (1fr, 1.5fr),
+    align: start,
+    [*Check*], [*Reasoning*],
+    [
-- The template type paremeter is not used within the body
+      The template type paremeter is not used within the body.
+    ],
+    [
+      If the type parameter is used within the body it is unsure if the type can be replaced with `auto` as the logic of the code would be needed to check.
+    ],
+    [
-- A template definition needs to be in place
+      A template definition needs to be in place.
+    ],
+    [
+      If the template definition is not present the logic of this refactoring can't be applied.
+    ],
+    [
-- Only one type parameter is used
+      Only one type parameter is used.
+    ],
+    [
+      To keep the refactoring simple it is only supports replacing one type parameter.
+    ],
+    [
-- The parameter type is not used in a `Map`, `Set`, `List`, `Array` or any other collection
+      The parameter type is not used in a `Map`, `Set`, `List`, `Array` or any other collection ],
+    [
+        The `auto` keyword can't be used as type of a collection.
+    ],
+    [
-- No requires clause should be present
+      No requires clause should be present.
+    ],
+    [
+      As the refactoring is removing the type parameter the `requires` clause would not be valid anymore.
+    ]
+  ),
+  caption: "Checks made during the second refactoring", )

 === AST Analysis